Healthy Homes Assessment Kotemaori

 What We Do

-As building inspectors we deal with all the issues involved in specialist home examinations.
-We are there to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors, we take on all elements involved in specialist home examinations.
+We are there to make sure you make the right choice when it comes to purchasing your next property.

-We value your money We will conduct comprehensive inspections so you won’t be faced with any costly or unexpected surprises meaning you can relax and focus on the exciting aspects of buying or owning an house.
+We take your investment seriously and conduct detailed inspections so you won’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the enjoyable aspects of buying or owning the house.

-We specialise in a variety of solutions to make sure that you are completely aware of the state of any property you may be considering buying or selling along with other services.
+We offer a wide range of services to make sure you are fully aware of the state of any property you might be considering buying or selling and also other services.

-Our systematic approach to your property inspection and the latest in technology for software that incorporates digital images into your document, you are able to actually see any problems that might be identified.
-Because of our comprehensive report, it’s no wonder we get so many clients recommending our services to their family and acquaintances.
+We have a systematic approach to your inspection of your home and the most up-to-date software technology with digital photos embedded into the report, you can actually see any problems that might be found.
+Through our comprehensive report, it’s easy to understand why we get so many clients recommending our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports